 The work of scientists is an important part of the journey to discovery.
 These scientists work to understand the underlying causes and processes of how diseases attack cells and organisms, and how treatments can bring these cells and organisms back to normal function.

-At the OHSU Parkinson's Center of Oregon, many scientists are studying Parkinson's disease (PD).
+At the OHSU Parkinson's Center, many scientists are studying Parkinson's disease (PD).
 They are using advanced tools to study PD in a variety of ways, including:

 - Cells grown in a Petri dish